wazuh/wazuh-documentation/source/upgrade-guide/upgrading-wazuh.rst

 Upgrading the Wazuh server
 --------------------------

-To upgrade the Wazuh server choose the appropriate tab for the desired package type:
+To upgrade the Wazuh server choose the appropriate tab for the desired package manager:

 .. tabs::